Presence-Man/bdsx/README.md

 # BDSX
 > [!IMPORTANT]
-> This plugin is not finished yet.
+> This plugin is not full tested yet.

 ## How to install?
 1. Go into the `./bdsx-root/plugins` folder and open a new terminal